AntumMT/game-antum/mods/furniture/beds/README.txt

 Installation
 ----------------------

-  1) Backup the original "beds" mod to a safe location.
   1) Unzip the archive into the mods directory of your game.
   2) Rename the beds-master directory to "beds".
   3) Create a file named "player_spawns.txt" in the world directory.